marcusmcb/twitch-chat-blackjack/README.md

 # twitch-chat-blackjack
-Sandbox repo to work out the logic for a !blackjack command &amp; game in Twitch chat
+Sandbox repo to work out the logic for a !blackjack command &amp; game in Twitch chat.

+Marcus McBride, 2022.